 The Americans with Disabilities Act (ADA) of 1990 also requires that U.S. programs and services be accessible to individuals with disabilities.
 A 1996 Department of Justice ruling makes it clear that ADA accessibility requirements apply to internet resources.

 What is web accessibility?

 Web accessibility removes barriers to electronic information and technology.
 Accessibility focuses on all users, including those who use assistive technology, such as screen readers.
 Web accessibility is making sure a page's code is written in a way to be as clear as possible to someone who may be listening to the page rather than reading it or who may be navigating a page without the use of a mouse.

-Accessibility extends to users who have hearing impairment, cognitive impairment, motor impairment, and other kinds of limitations.
+Accessibility extends to users who have hearing impairment, cognitive impairment, motor impairment, and other kinds of differing abilities.

 Where do web accessibility guidelines come from?